caiomsouza/aml-cli-v2-in-a-day/README.md

 # Azure Machine Learning CLI V2 In a Day Workshop

 The aim of this workshop is to help customers to install and test AML CLI V2.
-The total workshop will take 1 to 2 hours to run.
+The total time for this workshop is around 1 to 2 hours.

 ### Lab 1 - Install and set up the CLI (v2) - Time: 10 to 20 min